Skip to main content

 Collaborative Unit (20 Credits)

 You’ll have the opportunity to engage in a specific collaboration with a related course or an external partner.
+Collaborative partners may include fellow postgraduate students at LCC or UAL, postgraduate students at other Higher Education Institutions, and external organisations such as companies, cultural institutions, community groups, NGOs and charities.

-Professional Skills and Situating Practice (60 credits)
+Propel: Professional Futures (60 credits)

 You’ll bring together the knowledge, skills and experience gained on the course to produce a self-directed, collaborative project and associated critical investigation.